yalcantara/cpplib-core/README.md

 # cpplib-core
-A header only commons library for C++, that contains simple to use functions & classes that simplify development.
+A header-only commons library for C++, that contains simple-to-use functions and classes that simplify development.

 ## Development
 - C++ 17